mlswg/mls-protocol/draft-ietf-mls-protocol.md

 and different parameters, and linking it to the old group via a resumption PSK.
 The members of a group reinitialize it using the following steps:

-1. A member of the old group sends a ReInit proposal (see {{reinit}})
+1. A member of the old group sends a ReInit proposal (see {{reinit}}).
-2. A member of the old group sends a Commit covering the ReInit proposal
+2. A member of the old group sends a Commit covering the ReInit proposal.
-3. A member of the old group creates an initial Commit setting up a new group that matches the ReInit and sends a Welcome message
+3. A member of the old group creates an initial Commit that sets up a new group that matches the ReInit and sends a Welcome message:
     * The `version`, `cipher_suite`, `group_id`, and `extensions` fields of the GroupContext object in the Welcome message MUST be the same as the corresponding fields in the ReInit proposal.
 The `epoch` in the Welcome message MUST be 1.
-    * The Welcome MUST specify a PreSharedKeyID of type `resumption` with usage `reinit`, where the `group_id` field matches the old group and the `epoch` field indicates the epoch after the Commit covering the ReInit.
+    * The Welcome message MUST specify a PreSharedKeyID of type `resumption` with usage `reinit`, where the `group_id` field matches the old group and the `epoch` field indicates the epoch after the Commit covering the ReInit.